-In fiscal year 2018, the Authority's net position increased overall due to an increase in non-operating revenues and expenses of \$113,254, primarily due to a decrease of \$68,800 in advances for down payment second mortgage assistance program loans and an increase of \$47,601 in repayments on down payment second mortgage assistance program loans.
-The 2018 decrease in operating revenues included a decrease of \$35,727 in Authority fee income and an increase of \$5,816 in Single Family Mortgage Program income.
-Operating expenses decreased \$18,275 primarily as a result of decreases in professional fees of \$8,411 and other expenses of \$11,838.
+In fiscal year 2021, the Authority's net position increased overall due to an increase in income from non-operating revenues of \$281,000 compared to 2020, primarily due to a decrease of \$350,000 in advances for down payment second mortgage assistance program loans, an increase of \$20,000 in Single Family Mortgage Program income, net of \$89,000 less interest income received due to a decrease in interest rates.
+This was coupled with an \$85,000 decrease in income from operations compared to 2020.
+In 2021 operating revenues decreased \$188,000 compared to 2020 which was primarily due to a decrease of in Single Family Mortgage Program income.
+Operating expenses decreased \$102,000 primarily as a result of a decrease in contract services.